Texas Rangers (film): Production

 Milius says he "got pretty close to making the film but they wouldn’t approve Tommy Lee Jones as the star, so I left it to go do Vikings [a film that ultimately was not made].
 Another guy worked on it, the script was rewritten, but they were never able to get it made.
 They couldn’t attract the cast they wanted.
 So now these other characters [Bob and Harvey Weinstein] bought it".

 The film did not begin production until 1999.
 It was made by Miramax, who cast some young teen idols in the lead, including James Van Der Beek from Varsity Blues.
 Milius was replaced as director, and screenwriter Ehren Kruger was hired to do a rewrite on Milius's script.

 Milius commented that "it was one of my best scripts, and I wasn't willing to sit there and proceed to dismantle it.
 Youth today have a sense of rightful entitlement.
 Their idea of great adventure is diving off bridges with bungee cords.
 They don't go and do something real-they're all interested in looking good and getting that BMW".

 Milius said the Weinsteins "were really arrogant.
 They called me up and acted as if I should feel privileged to come back and ruin my own work.
 I told that asshole Bob Weinstein he was lucky to have it the way it was".

 While filmed in 1999, the film was not released until 2001.
-Both Milius and Kruger were not credited on the final film.
+Neither Milius nor Kruger were credited on the final film.

 The film is loosely based on the activities of Leander H. McNelly and the Special Force of the Texas Rangers, but it takes considerable liberties with the historical record (McNelly is shown dying of tuberculosis shortly after the climax of the action, when in real life he had retired from the Rangers the year before; John King Fisher was not actually killed by the Rangers, but came to an agreement with them).